Different neck and back surgeries require different incisions

 At Laser Spine Institute, we understand the concern you have about your spine surgery incision.
 A larger incision leaves more room for infection, complications and prolonged recovery time.
-We believe that there is a safer, more efficient way to perform spine surgery.
-That is why we offer a safer, more effective alternative to traditional open back surgery.
-Our minimally invasive spine surgery is performed through a small, 1-inch incision using perfected precision techniques and tools that have earned us the title of leader in minimally invasive spine surgery.
+We offer a safer and effective alternative to traditional open back surgery.^ Our minimally invasive spine surgery is performed through a small, one-inch incision using techniques and tools that have helped us to become the nation’s leader in minimally invasive spine surgery.^

 Traditional open back surgery